Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 ## <a name='Workflow'></a>**Object Detection Workflow**

 * Download datasets, darknet config & weights from object storage.
-* Hyperparameter tune the darknet model on validation dataset.
+* Hyperparameter tune the darknet model.
 * Train an object detection model using darknet with best hyperparameters.
 * Convert the darknet model/weights to tflite and upload to object storage.
 * Serve tflite model using Kubeflow pipeline.